kebalicious/kebalicious/README.md

 #### Peace be upon you ❤️

-I am **Kebal,** a software developer based in Malaysia 🇲🇾.
-I enjoy 🧶👨🏻‍💻 building things and thus far had built some web-based systems.
+I am **Kebal,** a software developer based in 🇲🇾.
+I enjoy building things and thus far had built some web-based systems.
 Yeah, TBH I more enjoy doing 🪄 frontend and UI/UX things!
-Apart of writing codes, I love to read and follow up the latest updates on IT news, and keep improving myself to be better in this 😮 awesome industry.
+Apart of writing codes, I love to read and follow up the latest updates on IT news, and keep improving myself to be better in this awesome industry.

 **Backend:** Laravel, Yii2, MariaDB

-**Frontend:** Vue.js, TailwindCSS, HTML5, CSS3, Bootstrap 5, Alpine.js 💅🏻
+**Frontend:** Vue.js, TailwindCSS, HTML5, CSS3, Bootstrap 5, Alpine.js

 <!-- **Just Learn the Basic:** Nuxt.js, Flutter 🙇🏻‍♂️ -->